-The Manager is registered as an exempt market dealer with the securities regulatory authorities in the provinces of Alberta, British Columbia, Saskatchewan, Manitoba and Ontario.
-The Manager is a whollyowned subsidiary of Graham, and its head office is located in Calgary, Alberta, Canada.
+The Manager is registered as an EMD with the securities regulatory authorities in the provinces of Alberta, British Columbia, Saskatchewan, Manitoba and Ontario.
+The Manager is a wholly-owned subsidiary of Graham, and its head office is located in Calgary, Alberta, Canada.